 What advice would you give to new hands?

 If you can learn the basic stitches then you can probably do most stitches, because they are variations of the basic stitches.
 You don’t have to buy expensive fabric to get started, I’m still just using bleached calico after a year and I’m really pleased with the results.
 Then find

 something you like and just give it a go.
 It sounds a bit weak to give that as advice, but just thread that needle and make a stitch.
 Then you’ve made a start, you’re off.

 I hope you have enjoyed this TAST Interview.
 Since Kimberley is not a blogger who I have I certainly enjoyed discovering more about her and reading about how goals, approaches and thoughts about her embroidery.
-Make a cuppa and march right on over to Kimberley’s album of TAST chickens they are fun, inventive and always a surprise.
+Make a cuppa and march right on over to Morepork Manor as Kimberly’s work is fun, inventive and always a surprise.

 This interview is part of series that will run during 2017 as the Take a Stitch Tuesday Challenge has been running for a decade.
 Throughout the year I will interview stitchers about their hand embroidery and feature their work.

 As someone who loves crazy quilting and embroidery I designed these templates with other stitchers in mind.
 With my templates you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
 They are easy to use, totally clear so you can position them easily and they are compact in your sewing box.

 You can have Pintangle delivered to your inbox by using the follow feature in the sidebar.
 Just enter your email address, and when you get the confirmation email make sure you say yes and you are all set!